apecloud/kubeblocks/docs/developer_docs/api-reference/add-on.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Can be set to true if there are no specific installation attributes to be set.</p>
+<p>enabled can be set if there are no specific installation attributes to be set.</p>
 </td>
 </tr>
 <tr>